jordynnmancini/employeedirectoryapp/README.md

 ## Description
 This app is an employee directory created with React.
 It uses the [Random User API](https://randomuser.me/) to pull in random users for the table.

-It has been delployed on Heroku:
+It has been delployed on GitHub Pages: https://jordynnmancini.github.io/employeedirectoryapp/

 ![demo](./assets/demo.gif)